sbarissonmez/network-backup-automation/README.md

 1. NXAPI/SSH for NXOS
 2. SSH for IOS, IOS-XR and Junos network devices.

 [Napalm](https://github.com/napalm-automation/napalm) is used as backend library module for SSH access.
 The final output will then have two generated text files for each devices for the purpose of easier indexing and lookup.

+**Network Automation and Programmability Abstraction Layer with Multivendor (NAPALM)** support is a Python library that implements a set of functions to interact with different router vendor devices using a unified API.

+**Netmiko** : Multi-vendor library to simplify CLI connections to network devices

 ![Diagram](./diagram.png)